 In accordance with the Regulatory Flexibility Act (5 U.S.C.
 601-612), the Administrator has reviewed this regulation and by approving it certifies that this regulation will not have a significant economic impact upon a substantial number of small entities.
 This rule proposes the establishment of a new drug code for marihuana extracts.
 DEA already registers persons handling marihuana extracts, but within another already-established drug code.
 Thus, persons who handle these marihuana extracts have already met DEA's registration, security, and other statutory and regulatory requirements.
 The only direct effect to registrants who handle marihuana extracts would be the requirement to add the new drug code to their registration once the code is established.

 This regulation has been drafted and reviewed in accordance with the principles of Executive Orders 12866 and 13563.
 Although this rule is not a “significant regulatory action” under Executive Order 12866 Section 3(f), it was submitted to the Office of Management and Budget (OMB) and subsequently approved.

 This proposed regulation meets the applicable standards set forth in Sections 3(a) and 3(b)(2) of Executive Order 12988 Civil Justice Reform to eliminate ambiguity, minimize litigation, establish clear legal standards and reduce burden.

 This rulemaking does not preempt or modify any provision of state law; nor does it impose enforcement responsibilities on any state; nor does it diminish the power of any state to enforce its own laws.
-Accordingly, this rulemaking does not have federalism implications warranting the application of Executive Order 13132.
+Accordingly, this rulemaking does not have federalism Start Printed Page 39041implications warranting the application of Executive Order 13132.

 Unfunded Mandates Reform Act of 1995